SBI renews MoU with Air Force for defence salary package | Business

 State Bank of India (SBI) on Wednesday said it has renewed the Memorandum of Understanding (MoU) with the Indian Air Force for the Defence Salary Package (DSP) scheme.

-Under this scheme, it will offer various benefits and features to all serving and retired Air Force personnel and their families.
+Under this scheme, the country's largest lender will offer various benefits and features to all serving and retired Air Force personnel and their families.

-The lender offers extensive benefits to the Air Force personnel such as complimentary personal accidental insurance, air accidental insurance, and additional cover in case of on-duty death (during action), a release said.
+Later in the day, two other state-owned lenders Punjab National Bank (PNB) and Bank of Baroda (BoB) also announced similar pacts offering various products to serving and retired IAF personnel.

-Insurance cover for permanent total disability / partial disability is also available.
+SBI in a release said, under its MoU with IAF, it will offer extensive benefits to the Air Force personnel such as complimentary personal accidental insurance, air accidental insurance, and additional cover in case of on-duty death (during action).

 The bank said in case of death of the Air Force personnel, the family of the deceased is provided with add-on covers for child education and marriage of girl child.